 Also read: What is a webhook and how does it work?
 Explained.

-Today, digital marketing is not a side project or the job of one team.
-It runs through product launches, sales outreach, content creation, customer service, and even hiring.
+Therefore, digital marketing is not a side project today or the job of one team.
+It runs through product launches, sales outreach, content creation, and customer service.

 Digital marketing vs. traditional marketing